 The Stooges for Audi

-Like Lou Reed, Iggy Pop should be the picture next to the dictionary entry for “Rock and Roll, Punk Era.”
-In this commercial for the Audi A4, you get a brief clip of Iggy in his prime, performing with a ferocity that he maintains almost 45 years after the Stooges released Raw Power.
+Like the Ramones, the Stooges should be the picture next to the dictionary entry for “Rock and Roll, Punk Era.”
+In this commercial for the Audi A4, you get a brief clip of Iggy Pop in his prime, performing with a ferocity that he maintains almost 45 years after the Stooges released Raw Power.

 The best thing you can say about it is that somehow, Iggy manages to sidestep looking like a sellout.